opacam/Cohen3/README.rst

 Overview
 --------
-Cohen is a DLNA/UPnP Media Server written in Python, providing several UPnP MediaServers and MediaRenderers to make simple publishing and streaming different types of media content to your network.
+Cohen is a DLNA/UPnP Media Server written in Python (v2), providing several UPnP MediaServers and MediaRenderers to make simple publishing and streaming different types of media content to your network.